 I know from personal experience that being anxious increases how much I scratch my skin (in fact, I’m on a tight deadline now and have been scratching intently).
 And, vice versa — scratching my skin until it is sore increases my levels of anxiety.
 It can be a vicious cycle.

 Beyond personal experience, scientists have shown that the psychology of itching is a convoluted topic.
-One author, writing about eczema and pruritus — or severe itching, a symptom of many conditions, including all three A’s — says:

 “[I]tch can be induced simply by thinking about it.
 In pruritic skin diseases, […] the severity of the diseases do not adequately account for the intensity of itch reported by patients, and psychological factors have often been attributed to being responsible for the perception of pruritus.”